-(In millions) December 31, 2022 ber 31, 21
+(In millions) ember 31, 2022 D ecember 31, 2021

 Federal government and agency \$ 312 \$ 387

 State and local government 41 171

 Foreign government 365 2,616

 Corporate 8,806 13,266

 Mortgage and other asset-backed 348 518

 Total \$ 9,872 \$ 16,958

-Our debt securities portfolio decreased during the year ended December 31, 2022 primarily due to the completion of the Chubb transaction during the third quarter (see Note 4 to the Consolidated Financial Statements) and a decrease in valuations due to a significant rise in interest rates, causing our portfolio to change to a net unrealized depreciation position at December 31, 2022, from a net unrealized appreciation position at December 31, 2021.
+Our debt securities portfolio decreased during the year ended December 31, 2022 primarily due to the completion of the Chubb transaction during the third quarter (see Note 4 to the Consolidated Financial Statements) and a decrease in valuations due to a significant rise in interest rates, causing our portfolio to change to a net unrealized depreciation position at December 31, 2022, from a net unrealized appreciation position at December 31, 2022, from a net unrealized appreciation position at December 31, 2021.
 More detailed information about debt securities by type of issuer, maturity dates and net unrealized position is included in Note 11 to the Consolidated Financial Statements.